Beginning July 1st, there will be a 3% surcharge fee on all cards. ACH online bank payments don’t have a fee.

 What is the difference between a Certificate of Completion and Accreditation?

-No. The program is designed to train both current entry-level staff and individuals looking to enter the profession for the first time.
+No. The program is designed to train both current staff and individuals looking to enter the profession for the first time.

 Yes.
 WABO offers scholarships that may reimburse up to 50% of tuition for students not receiving employer support, and up to one-third for those receiving partial funding.